ROBelgium/MSNoise/doc/installation.rst

     make html

-it will create a .build folder containing the documentation.
+it will create a .build/html folder containing the documentation.

 You can also build the doc to Latex and then use your favorite Latex-to-PDF tool.